 How are bonds valued?

 A bond’s capital value can increase or even decrease before the maturity date based on the current interest rates.
-The amount of interest accrued since the last payment will also have an effect on the value of a bond.
-If interest rates drop, you’ll see an increase in the value of your bonds, whereas if they rise, the value of your bonds will drop as a result.
+The amount of interest accrued since the last payment will also affect the value of a bond.
+If interest rates drop, you’ll see an increase in the value of your bonds, whereas if rates rise, the value of your bonds will drop.
 These fluctuations are only relevant if you’ve invested in floating rate bonds as opposed to fixed-rate bonds because the interest varies in line with the benchmark interest rate.
-This investment has the potential to earn higher returns but there is also a risk of lower returns if the interest rate drops.

 How do I choose a bond to invest in?